mpl/traefik/docs/content/routing/services/index.md

   services:
     mirrored-api:
       mirroring:
+        # none of the fields of healthCheck are relevant here
+        healthCheck: {}
         service: appv1
         # maxBodySize is the maximum size allowed for the body of the request.
         # If the body is larger, the request is not mirrored.